LiterallyElvis/Screlp/README.md

 ## To-Do

+- I need to add more docstrings and unit tests.
 - I'd like to make it so that the script can generate maps of all the results received.
 - I'd also like to have some method of tracking rank of a given result over time/geography.
 - It'd be cool to sell this for, like, a million bucks or whatever, too.